How e-discovery works

-Counsel and client determine where potentially relevant evidence may be stored.
+- Counsel and client determine where potentially relevant evidence may be stored.
 The custodians of this evidence are identified.
-Relevant date ranges are also often identified to ensure that the process of e-discovery does not become overwhelming.

-Preservation is the process of ensuring that data identified as potentially relevant is preserved properly and in a timely manner.
-This is generally done by notifying custodians that the evidence in their possession must be preserved.
-A legal hold is often put in place.
+- Data identified as potentially relevant is preserved quickly.
+This generally is done by notifying custodians that the evidence in their possession must be preserved.
+A legal hold often is put in place.

-This process involves gathering all the potential evidence into one location so that the data can be processed to determine which of its portions actually contain relevant evidence.
+- All the potential evidence is gathered in one location to be processed, to determine which portions actually contain relevant evidence.

 - Data is reviewed and evidence is documented in a forensically sound manner, including metadata preservation, to assure information is not lost or altered.
 We avoid duplication and reduce large data sets to the relevant material.

 - Once irrelevant or duplicate data is eliminated, the relevant data is documented in a clear, precise report.
 This evidence is admissible in court or at deposition.

 Our e-discovery experts are ready to help, across North America